top of page

 TRUSTEE CONFLICT OF INTEREST

 The Trustees of the American School of Bombay serve the constituencies of the School.
 They are expected to carry out their duties in a manner that inspires and ensures the confidence of all School constituents and the broader community.
-They must exercise the utmost good faith and integrity in all their dealings with and on behalf of the School and will comply with strict rules of honesty and fair dealing between themselves and the School.
+They must exercise the utmost good faith and integrity in all their dealings with and on behalf of the School and shall adhere to high standards of honesty, integrity, and ethical conduct.
 They must not engage in any conflict or appearance of conflict between their interests and the interests of the School.
-All Trustees must be above reproach when representing the School and will not use their positions, or knowledge gained therefrom, beyond their role.
+All Trustees must be above reproach when representing the School and shall not use their positions, or knowledge gained therefrom, beyond their role.

-A conflict of interest arises in any situation in which a Trustee (and their immediate family) is involved in an activity that could affect their judgment regarding the interest of the School.
-When such a conflict arises, the individual with the conflict will disclose in writing the existence of the conflict to the Executive Committee.
-The Executive Committee of the Board of Trustees is responsible for determining if a conflict of interest exists.
+A conflict of interest arises in any situation in which a Trustee or a member of their immediate family is involved in an activity that could affect their judgment regarding the interests of the School.
+When such a conflict arises, the individual shall disclose the existence of the conflict to the Executive Committee in accordance with Board-approved procedures.
+The Board, through its designated committee, determines whether a conflict of interest exists.

-To ensure awareness and observance of this Policy, at the beginning of each school year, Trustees will be required to acknowledge their awareness and observance of this Policy.
-Trustees must sign the Confidentiality Agreement, Conflict of Interest Disclosure form, and Trustee Code of Conduct.
+To ensure awareness and observance of this Policy, at the beginning of each school year, Trustees shall annually acknowledge their commitment to this policy and related governance expectations

 Gifts:

-• Trustees should be discerning when accepting gifts.
+Trustees should be discerning when accepting gifts from members of the community.

-• The School will not undertake financial transactions with a Trustee or any vendor, supplier, or contractor who is related to a Trustee without the express prior written approval of the Executive Committee of the Board.
-The concerned Trustee must inform the Executive Committee of such conflict and will be excluded from the vetting and approval process for such transactions.
+The School shall avoid financial transactions with a Trustee or any vendor, supplier, or contractor who is related to a Trustee without prior approval in accordance with Board-approved procedures.
+The concerned Trustee shall disclose such a conflict and and shall recuse themselves from the related decision-making process.

 Immediate Family Members: